 Any situation that threatens physical harm to yourself or someone else should be assessed carefully.
 Through the Division of Student Affairs' campaign, It's Up to Me/Us, App State students are encouraged to never hesitate to call the police if they need help to defuse a situation.
-It's Up to Me/ Us emphasizes four primary messages: Be aware, ask and listen, have a plan and say something.
-More information on the campaign is available at https://appcares.appstate.edu/tips/.
+It's Up to Me/Us emphasizes four primary messages: Be aware, ask and listen, have a plan and say something.
+More information on the campaign is available.